UI-Research/mobility-from-poverty/documentation/git_and_github_setup.md

 This guide will walk through the steps to ensure that you have access to Git and Github.
 For those that are active users this will not apply to you.

-## Make sure you have installed Git
+## Setting up a GitHub account and installing Git software

 ### Returning Contributers